 Always be specific.
 Never just say “great work” Great work on what?
-The software code written?
-The client feedback on a project?
+Is the software code written?
+The client’s feedback on a project?
 Employees need to know, specifically, what they did and didn’t do well to progress. give the feedback while fresh in your mind.

-I saw myself more as a coach then a manager, and gave the employees constant feedback.
-Eventually employees moves to another position in the same organization or to another company, then they become part of your working social network, you never know when you need a helping hand or actually end up working for one of our previous employees.
+I saw myself more as a coach than a manager and gave the employees constant feedback.
+Eventually, employees move to another position in the same organization or to another company, then they become part of your working social network, you never know when you need a helping hand or actually end up working for one of our previous employees.

 What is your view on giving continuous feedback?